requarks/wiki-docs/install/sideload.md

 {.is-warning}

 Place the file(s) inside the `sideload` folder created previously alongside the master file.
 You should now have `locales.json`, `en.json` and any additional languages in your folder.
+> The `locales.json` should only contain the selected locale package files.
+Otherwise the import would fail.
+{.is-info}

 ## 3 - Sideload